Snow-Gremlin/PetiteParser/PetiteParser/PetiteParser/Documentation/Parser.md

 When "{Mul}" is reached the arguemts contain`[Int:(Unnamed:1, 1, 1):"5"]`, `[Mul:(Unnamed:1, 3, 3):"*"]`,
 and `[Int:(Unnamed:1, 5, 5):"2"]`.
 By placing the prompts in specific spots of the grammar the parse tree can be easily turned into useful instructions for running the parsed code.

+For a more detailed example see the [Calculator Example's code](../../Examples/Calculator).